joeyhark/makeup_applier/README.md

 # Makeup Applier

 **NOTE:** Requires Google API client permissions for use.
-Available upon request
+Available upon request.

 The goal of this project is to automatically apply makeup to an image of a face.
 The image is first obtained from Google Drive using the Google API client.
 This task was solved through direct use of a [tutorial](https://www.thepythoncode.com/article/using-google-drive--api-in-python).
 Once the image is present in the working directory, the makeup applier optionally applies lipstick, blush, eyeliner, and a nose ring to the face depending on user input.